-1. To set up a performance experiment, select a task from the Select Task submenu on the Perf menu in the Debugger Main View.
-The Select Task menu lets you select among several predefined experiment tasks (see Figure 8, page 20).
-If you have not formed an opinion of where performance problems lie, select the Determine bottlenecks, identify phases task.
-This is useful for locating general problem areas within a program.
+- 1. To set up a performance experiment, select a task from the Select Task submenu on the Perf menu in the Debugger Main View.
+The Select Task menu lets you select among several predefined experiment tasks.
+If you have not formed an opinion of where performance problems lie, select either the Profiling/PC Sampling task or the User Time/Callstack Sampling task.
+They are useful for locating general problem areas within a program. - 2.
+Start the program by clicking the Run button in Main View.